 During the lease term in Fort Valley

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Fort Valley, the renter must allow us to go into the rental.
-Some solid reasons to enter rental home are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Fort Valley, the tenant must allow us to access the rental property.
+Some solid reasons to go into rental property are to:

 - Inspect the rental property,